Samsung/tizen-docs/docs/platform/what-is-tizen/profiles/mobile.md

 Samsung Electronics expanded the Tizen ecosystem with the introduction of the Samsung Z4, a 4G smart phone that combines performance and essential features with a simplified user experience.

-For the first time on the Z Series, the Samsung Z4 is equipped with a front and rear camera optimized for social media and a wide range of features focused on convenience and productivity, including quick and easy access to the most frequently used functions.
+For the first time in the Z Series, the Samsung Z4 is equipped with a front and rear camera optimized for social media and a wide range of features focused on convenience and productivity, including quick and easy access to the most frequently used functions.
 Additionally, with 4G LTE, VoLTE, and VoWiFi (voice over Wi-Fi), the Samsung Z4 offers faster network connectivity.

 **Figure: Mobile Samsung Z devices**